Ephigenia/mite-cli/README.md

 In order to fill the details of the services you’ll need all the notes from that specific service.
 Get the notes for one specific service, project for the last month to put them on a bill or similar:

-    mite list last_month --project-id 2681601 --service-id 325329 --columns=note --format=text | sort -u
+    mite list last_month --project-id 2681601 --service-id 325329 --columns note --format text | sort -u

 ## Budgets

-The budgets command was removed cause the same result can be archived by calling: `mite list this_month --group-by=project`
+The budgets command was removed cause the same result can be archived by calling: `mite list this_month --group-by project`

 ## New